Epiconcept-Paris/epidemio_slides_template/README.md

 - By reporting bugs, issues or feature requests: please open an issue on the [GitHub repository](https://github.com/Epiconcept-Paris/epidemio_slides_template/issues).
-- By fixing bugs or improving the package: please clone or fork the repository, work on a dedicated branch and create a pull request.
+- By fixing bugs or improving the template: please clone or fork the repository, work on a dedicated branch and create a pull request.